 automatically after a pre-set period during which no surplus energy has

 NB.
-Near mid-summer when days are long, the default timeout period of 10 hours may need to be reduced to ensure that each day's total is cleared before the next solar day commences.
+In latitudes when days are substantially longer during the Summer months, the reset period may need to be reduced to ensure that each day's total is cleared before the next solar day commences.

 If the display is not